-You’ve done your home-buying research and decided now’s the right time to look for a new home—great!
-Having a real estate agent on your side as you view homes and compare properties can make a big difference while you’re making a major decision, especially if you’re buying for the first time, relocating to a new city or selling a home.
-Here are tips to find a real estate agent who’s right for you.
+You’ve done your research and decided now’s the right time to look for a new home—great!
+Having a real estate agent by your side as you view homes and compare properties can make a big difference while you’re making a major decision, especially if you’re buying for the first time, relocating to a new city or selling a home.
+Use these 6 steps to determine if your real estate agent is right for you.

 An agent who is a Realtor® is a member of the National Association of Realtors and has formally pledged to a code of ethics.

 Looking at an agent’s online listings can tell you a lot about them.
 Do they have a healthy business?
 Is it so busy that they could be unavailable to you?
 It’s also a great way to look at their use of technology and attention to detail—are listings presented professionally and attractively with helpful, easy-to-understand content?